 2. Talk to Your Child

-Start by having an open and supportive conversation with your child.
+Involve your child in this process by having an open and supportive conversation with them.
 Ask them about their feelings towards school and what they find challenging.
 Understanding their perspective can provide clues about the underlying issues and show your child that you’re there to support them.
+Helping them to advocate for themselves is a life skill!

 3. Speak with Their Teacher

 Schedule a meeting with your child’s teacher to discuss your concerns.
 Teachers can offer valuable insights into how your child is performing in the classroom and may provide suggestions for improvement.
 They might also share their observations and any interventions they’ve already tried.
-This discussion is an essential step in identifying the nature of the problem and exploring potential solutions.
+Partnering with your child’s teacher is a crucial component of their educational journey.

 4. Explore Interventions